 Sexual Misconduct Policy

-The Sexual Misconduct Policy prohibits the following types of sex- and gender-based misconduct:
+In addition to sexual harassment, the Sexual Misconduct Policy prohibits the following types of sex- and gender-based misconduct:

 - sexual assault – non-consensual sexual intercourse and fondling

-- dating and domestic violence
+- relationship violence

 - sexual exploitation.

 The Policy defines each of these types of misconduct and defines consent, force incapacitation, and retaliation.

 The Policy applies to students: it protects students from sexual misconduct and prohibits them from engaging in sexual misconduct.

 The Consensual Amorous Relationships Policy prohibits faculty from engaging in romantic or sexual relationships with undergraduate students.
 It also prohibits faculty from engaging in such relationships with graduate students for whom the faculty member has direct professional responsibility.
 There are mechanisms to obtain an exception to the Policy.

 The Consensual Amorous Relationships Policy is designed to avoid relationships between people without equal power and to avoid conflicts of interest.
 Violations of this policy will be considered misconduct on the part of the faculty member, but it is not used to discipline students.
 Reports of violations of this policy may be made to the department chair or academic Dean.